-Last year, I interviewed singer Patti La Belle who was promoting the All About Your Boom™ campaign to spread awareness about pneumococcal pneumonia.
-Well, it’s that time of year again.
-Flu season is just beginning, and if there’s one thing Baby Boomers don’t want is for the flu to turn into pneumonia.
-This year the spokesman for the campaign is Terry Bradshaw and I also had the opportunity to interview him.
+I previously interviewed singer Patti La Belle who was then promoting the All About Your Boom™ campaign to spread awareness about pneumococcal pneumonia.
+If there’s one thing Baby Boomers don’t want is for the flu to turn into pneumonia.
+In the interview below, I talked to the former pro football player and now broadcaster Terry Bradshaw about the very same topic.

 Listen to my interview with Terry Bradshaw by clicking on the player below: